 The Irish Green Building Council plays an active role in the formation of European Policy through the European Network of Green Building Councils.
-There are a number of areas where we are actively engaging.

-EU framework’ for building assessment
+- EU framework’ for building assessment

-These include The European Commission’s recent ‘Communication on Resource Efficiency in the Building Sector’ which contains the first major proposals to move the buildings agenda at EU level beyond energy performance, towards a wider range of lifecycle impacts.
-These include a two year process to design an ‘EU framework’ for building assessment, and policy to create a better market for recycled construction materials. http://www.worldgbc.org/index.php?cID=1480
+The European Commission’s recent ‘Communication on Resource Efficiency in the Building Sector’ contains the first major proposals to move the buildings agenda at EU level beyond energy performance, towards a wider range of life cycle impacts.

-Nearly zero-energy buildings
+- Nearly zero-energy buildings

-Energy Efficiency Directive National Renovation Strategies
+- Energy Performance of Buildings Directive – National Renovation Strategies

-Green Public Procurement
+- Green Public Procurement

 Green Public Procurement is an voluntary EU initiative to encourage member state governments to integrate sustainability criteria into their procurement processes.
 EU released draft guidance documents on this in December 2014.

-Green Financial Structures and Incentives
+- Green Financial Structures and Incentives

 European governments and industry are creating an increasing number of innovative mechanisms to support the move towards green buildings, in part driven by requirements in EU legislation.
 Continued innovation in this area will be key to unlocking the potential of green buildings.